rcw3bb/jprops/README.md

 ```

 In this command, `jprops` is the main command for the JProps tool, `merge` is the sub-command used to manage merging properties files, `-sp` is the option to specify the source properties file, `<source-file>` is the path to the source properties file, `-dp` is the option to specify the destination properties file, `<destination-file>` is the path to the destination properties file, and `-apply` is the option to apply the merge.

+> The line ending of the destination-file takes presidents.

 ### Sorting Fields